 Mareena, Research Sister & EDI Champion for Royal Hallamshire Hospital (RHH) CRF

-I joined as an EDI Champion to utilise my experience as an international nurse and my unique perspective as someone from an ethnic minority background.
+I joined as an EDI champion to utilise my experience as an international nurse and my unique perspective as someone from an ethnic minority background.
 I am committed to promoting fairness and inclusion within the department, with the goal of ensuring that every individual is valued and treated equitably.
 This aligns with our organization’s mission of delivering exceptional care for all.

 In particular, I aim to contribute to clinical research delivery by supporting the strategic aims and objectives of the NIHR (2022-2027).
 One of the NIHR’s key objectives is to increase research participation from underrepresented groups and hard-to-reach populations, particularly those with a high burden of disease.
 By collaborating with other members of the EDI/PPIE work stream, I am confident we can achieve meaningful progress toward these objectives.

-Being a Champion involves actively promoting and advocating for equity, diversity, and inclusion within an organization.
+Being a champion involves actively promoting and advocating for equity, diversity, and inclusion within an organization.
 This role includes raising awareness about EDI issues, supporting initiatives that foster a more inclusive environment, and providing guidance and mentorship to colleagues.
 Champions also work to identify and address any barriers to fairness and help ensure that all voices are heard and respected.

 EDI work is ongoing and requires long-term commitment.
 It's hard to keep things moving when progress is slow or hard to see.

-My favourite thing about being a Champion is the opportunity to make a difference in creating a more inclusive and supportive environment.
+My favourite thing about being a champion is the opportunity to make a difference in creating a more inclusive and supportive environment.
 I find it rewarding to see positive changes, empower others, and help ensure that everyone feels valued and respected.

 Masiratu, Research Sister & EDI Champion for Northern General Hospital (NGH) CRF

 I appreciate the importance of diversity in every work area, especially clinical research.
-This is why I took up the EDI Champion role in the CRF through which I am gaining valuable knowledge and helping to promote an inclusive work culture and helping to increase diverse participation in clinical research; working in collaboration with the PPIE team and other stakeholders.
+This is why I took up the EDI champion role in the CRF through which I am gaining valuable knowledge and helping to promote an inclusive work culture and helping to increase diverse participation in clinical research; working in collaboration with the PPIE team and other stakeholders.

-For me, being an EDI Champion involves bringing people together, listening to diverse views and beliefs, fostering a respectful workplace culture and helping to create and promote inclusive policies to effect change.
+For me, being an EDI champion involves bringing people together, listening to diverse views and beliefs, fostering a respectful workplace culture and helping to create and promote inclusive policies to effect change.

-One of the biggest challenges of being an EDI Champion is overcoming deep rooted bias/unconscious bias among some work colleagues and patients.
+One of the biggest challenges of being an EDI champion is overcoming deep rooted bias/unconscious bias among some work colleagues and patients.

-My favourite thing about being an EDI Champion is that I am privy to a different range of opinions, ideas and skills far more regularly, and will also be able to share my own experience to promote inclusiveness which may inform policy formulations.
+My favourite thing about being an EDI champion is that I am privy to a different range of opinions, ideas and skills far more regularly, and will also be able to share my own experience to promote inclusiveness which may inform policy formulations.

 CRF learning disabilities and autism (LDA) champions